and-rew-too/PROJECTS/MROW/readme.md

 <br> 2.
 Solder the 600mAh battery to the buck converter, and using a small screwdriver rotate the small trim pot on the buck converter until the output voltage reaches 4.5V.
 <br> 3.
 Connect the 4.5V to power rail and negative to ground rail on the breeadboard.
 Use dupont connector to put 4.5V to Vin pin, and the GNd to the GND pin.
 <br> 4.
 Hook up the DHT sensor accordingly, with the signal pin to the ESP D2 pin.
 Hook up the spliced JST, to D3 for the 'solar' ground led.
 <br> 5.
-<br> 5.
-Secure all individual components down to the wooden base using doublesided tape? or #4 wood screws...
+Secure all individual components down to the wooden base using glue, and #4 wood screws on the buck converter.
 <br> 6.
+<br> 7.
 Finish the electronics box, and ensure antennae is stickng out, place in box in final location and check for the wifi strength and that it is uploading sensor data correctly.
+<br> 8.
+Setup the callmebot, get the api key and include that in the arduino code, verify that the notification is working.
+<br> 9.